Hares and licensing

 - social, economic or environmental purposes

-You must be able to provide clear justification and evidence why control is necessary at this time, and what alternative action preventative action has been undertaken to date.
+You must be able to provide clear justification and evidence why control is necessary during the closed season and what alternative action preventative action has been undertaken to date.

 How to apply

-Fill in the application form and email it to [email protected].
+Fill in the relevant application form and email it to [email protected].

 Download the Licence application form – to control brown hares